lgellert/chatgpt_visualize_relationships/Readme.md

 3. Add additional conversations, perhaps ones that are more controversial or dig into biases the AI has.
 4. Run it with different 'temperatures' which is a parameter ChatGPT 3.5 offers that tells it how random/risky the response should be.
 0 is static, and 1 is the max.
 Code currently has 1 for temperature, so the results do change from run to run.
 5. Add ability to output network graphs side by side, improve browsability of the results.
-6. Improved directed graph output with Graphvis library and pygraphviz.